 - How to: Create a Service that Employs a Custom Certificate Validator

-- How to: Create Custom Client and Service Credentials
+- Walkthrough: Creating Custom Client and Service Credentials

 - How to: Create a Custom Security Token Provider